hyperspacedev/hyperspace-classic/README.md

 serve build
 ```

+> Note: if you want to build the desktop version, run `npm run build-electron` instead of `npm run build`.

 ## Modules used
 Hyperspace makes use of the following modules and components to make it as fluffy as possible: